maverick245-ai/Management-System/statement.md

 The system is constructed using the Object-Oriented Programming (OOP) paradigm, ensuring modularity, reusability, and separation of concerns.
 The core design revolves around three primary classes, detailed below.

 Core Components (Classes)
-•	MenuItem:
+1. MenuItem:
-o	Role: Acts as a Value Object defining the structure and properties of a single item available for sale. o	Data Fields: item_id (Integer), name (String), price (Float), and category (String).
+2. Role: Acts as a Value Object defining the structure and properties of a single item available for sale.
+3. Data Fields: item_id (Integer), name (String), price (Float), and category (String).
-•	Order:
+4. Order:
-o	Role: Represents a single Transaction Entity associated with a customer visit. o	Data Fields: order_id (UUID snippet), table_number (Integer), items (Dictionary mapping item_id to quantity), timestamp (datetime object), and status (String, default "PENDING"). o	Methods: Includes logic to dynamically add items and calculate the total cost based on the current menu prices.
+5. Role: Represents a single Transaction Entity associated with a customer visit.
+6. Data Fields: order_id (UUID snippet), table_number (Integer), items (Dictionary mapping item_id to quantity), timestamp (datetime object), and status (String, default "PENDING").
+7. Methods: Includes logic to dynamically add items and calculate the total cost based on the current menu prices.
-•	RestaurantSystem:
+8. RestaurantSystem:
-o	Role: The Central Manager/Controller that maintains the application state and orchestrates all operations. o	Data Fields: menu (Dictionary mapping item_id to MenuItem objects) and active_orders (List of Order objects). o	Initialization: The menu is initialized with hardcoded data upon system startup using the private method _initialize_menu().
+9. Role: The Central Manager/Controller that maintains the application state and orchestrates all operations.
+10. Data Fields: menu (Dictionary mapping item_id to MenuItem objects) and active_orders (List of Order objects).
+11. Initialization: The menu is initialized with hardcoded data upon system startup using the private method _initialize_menu().

 ⚙ Functional Capabilities